UzairHussain193/75-Days-Data-Science-Challenge/README.md

 ---

 This repository will be continuously updated with new learning materials, code examples, and project details as I progress through the challenge.
 Stay tuned for more updates!

+---

+This is the link to repo which contains multiple and wide reange of datasets: [DataSets](https://code.datasciencedojo.com/datasciencedojo/datasets)